 I guess the biggest deal is that they’re used so universally.
 The medical industry relies on phthalates for the tubing and packaging for some life saving equipment.
 And the alternative isn’t necessarily better (not that I know what that is … but it’s probably another chemical compound that has’t been studied extensively either).
 The convenience of flexible plastic and PVC?
 I don’t know if the economy could do without.
 In the beauty industry they’ve traditionally been used in nail polish to help with application / texture and perfumes to make the scent last longer.

-There is a huge emphasis in the natural beauty community to avoid these chemicals.
 The advice: avoid cosmetic products with phthalates and you can minimize your overall exposure.
 But the truth is that cosmetic products are just a small portion of products we use in our day to day life that exposes us to these chemicals.

 I’m not arguing that we shouldn’t care about our cosmetics containing them – we should.
 There are plentiful cosmetic products that are effective and lovely and phthalate free.
 I would argue that cosmetic companies that continue to use phthalates are not innovative, or just lazy and not wanting to reformulate, or are exposing their consumers to unnecessary chemicals to make their product more likable (which in turn = more money in their pockets).